jinghuazhao/SUMSTATS/README.md

-\* These two columns can be obtained from https://genome.ucsc.edu/, which should be helpful for GWAS summary statistics either using chromosomal positions from different build or without these at all.
+\* These two columns can be obtained from https://genome.ucsc.edu/, which should be helpful for GWAS summary statistics either using chromosomal positions from different builds or without these at all.
 ```bash
 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/snp150.txt.gz
 gunzip -c snp150.txt.gz | \